jwj1111/ChGLEU/README.md

-# ChGLEU: Chinese Grammatical Error Correction Metric
+# ChGLEU: Tool for Chinese Grammatical Error Correction Metric
-This repository contains a Python implementation of the **ChGLEU** metric, a specialized evaluation metric for **Chinese Grammatical Error Correction (CGEC)** tasks.
+This repository contains a Python implementation of the **ChGLEU**, a specialized evaluation tool for **Chinese Grammatical Error Correction (CGEC)** tasks.

-ChGLEU is adapted from the GLEU metric proposed by Napoles et al. (2015, 2016).
+ChGLEU is adapted from the GLEU proposed by Napoles et al. (2015, 2016).
 While the original GLEU was designed for English, **ChGLEU** is optimized for Chinese by employing **character-level n-gram** calculation to better handle Chinese issues.

 ## Acknowledgments
 This implementation is based on the logic described in the following papers.
 If you use the GLEU methodology, please acknowledge the original authors: